Water Boyy

-Water Boyy is a 2015 Thai LGBT drama film directed by Rachi Kusonkusiri and starring Ngern Luangsodsai Anupart as "Nam", and Beam Papangkorn as "Meuk".
+Water Boyy is a 2015 Thai LGBT drama film directed by Rachi Kusonkusiri and starring Ngern Luangsodsai Anupart and Beam Papangkorn.
 It was filmed primarily in Thailand.

-In early March, it was revealed that there will be a remake named: Water Boyy: The Series with different actors.
-New characters are added including Earth Pirapat Watthanasetsiri as "Waii" and New Thitipoom Techaapaikhun as "Apo".
+In 2017, a television series adaptation Water Boyy with different actors aired.
+New characters were added including Pirapat Watthanasetsiri (Earth) as "Waii" and Thitipoom Techaapaikhun (New) as "Apo".
 It started airing on April 9, 2017.

 Plot

 At Ocean High School in Hua Hin District, Nam (Luangsodsai Anupart) is a swimmer who does well despite a lack of training.
 He is popular on campus and has many girlfriends, inspiring envy among his peers, and also has a love of pornography which he needs to watch to sleep.
 However, his relationship with his father, swimming coach Neung (Nappon Gomarachun), is strained.
 Nine (Ausavaterakul Ausavapat), does Nam's homework and tutors him so Nam can teach him how to swim.
 Another swimmer, Muek (Beam Prapangkorn), becomes Nam's roommate.
 After Muek moves in, Nam is less interested in watching pornography.
 However, Muek has a girlfriend, Nune (Kitwiriya Natcharee), an actress, who shows up for the Super League Swimming Competition at Changmai.
 This turns out to be a competition for love.
 But during the process the two boys find themselves falling in love with each other.